How to Create A Sticker Sheet In Adobe Illustrator

 At this time, for example, we will be adding six Sticker Mountain Marty’s representing our Colorado team sports.
 This step is exciting; let your creative juices flow!

-• Make sure to lock your dimensions to the images do not skew or warp
+- Make sure to lock your dimensions so the images do not skew or warp.

-With three of the sticker selected, click the vertical align button at the top center of the page allowing the images to be on one plane.
+With three of the stickers selected, click the vertical align button at the top center of the page, allowing the images to be on one plane.

 Your artwork is now on your sticker sheet!